dreignier/playground-qZqn74B4/part3/statement.md

 console.log('3');
 ```

-?[If you run the code above, what is the output ?]
+?[What is the output of the code above?]
 - [ ] 1 2 3
 - [X] 1 3 2
 - [ ] 2 1 3